willhardy/django-seo/README.rst

 As you can see it is very flexible, but there is much more than this simple example.

 The current version you are looking at is a complete rewrite to make things a whole lot more flexible.
-It is **ABSOLUTELY NOT STABLE**, and will be released as a stable version "1.0" after it has been sufficiently tested and documented.